 The Edit · Founder Insights

 Your annual screening finds disease.
-Five other numbers predict decline you can still prevent.
-Most Singaporeans have never had any of them tested.
+Five other numbers predict the decline you can still prevent, and most Singaporeans have never had any of them tested.

 Your annual health screening checks you for disease that might already be there.
 It does not measure how fast you are declining.
 Five other numbers do, and most Singaporeans have never had any of them tested.
 Together they predict your next twenty years of healthspan more accurately than your cholesterol panel.